TDC National Calendar

 Events that Advance Democracy and Civic Engagement

-The September 11th National Day of Service and Remembrance is the culmination of efforts originally launched in 2002 by the nonprofit 9/11 Day with wide support by the 9/11 community and leading national service organizations.
+September 11th National Day of Service and RemembranceThe September 11th National Day of Service and Remembrance is the culmination of efforts originally launched in 2002 by the nonprofit 9/11 Day with wide support by the 9/11 community and leading national service organizations.

-On September 17, 1787, the delegates to the Constitutional Convention met for the last time to sign the document they had created.
-Constitution Day commemorates the formation and signing of the U.S. Constitution by thirty-nine brave men, recognizing all who, are born in the U.S. or by naturalization, have become citizens.
+Constitution and Citizenship DayConstitution Day commemorates the formation and signing of the U.S. Constitution by thirty-nine brave men on September 17, 1787, recognizing all who, are born in the U.S. or by naturalization, have become citizens.

-National Voter Registration Day is a national holiday celebrating our democracy.
+National Voter Registration DayNational Voter Registration Day is a national holiday celebrating our democracy.
 It was first observed in 2012 and has been growing in popularity every year since.
 Held on the fourth Tuesday of September, National Voter Registration Day will be observed on Tuesday, September 26th this year.
 Read more